 I am a research economist at the Bank of Israel (on leave Sep.
 2019 – Jun.
 2020), and a research associate at the Federal Reserve Bank of Dallas (Globalization and Monetary Policy Institute), at the Henan University (Center for Financial Development and Stability), and at the Queen’s University (Conflict Analytics Lab).
 During the 2019-2020 academic year, I am a Visiting Scholar at Harvard University, Department of Economics.

-I hold a Ph.D. in Economics from the University of Paris 1 Panthéon-Sorbonne (Centre d’Économie de la Sorbonne, UMR CNRS 8174), as well as a Ph.D. in Business Administration from the ESSEC Business School, where my research focused on the effect of money and risk in the Eurozone.
-I have also studied theoretical and empirical economics at the Paris School of Economics, corporate finance and management at the Grenoble School of Management, and computer science and quantitative finance at the EISTI Engineering School (University of Paris-Seine).
+I hold a Ph.D. in Economics from the University of Paris 1 Panthéon-Sorbonne, and a Ph.D. in Business Administration from the ESSEC Business School, where my research focused on the effect of money and risk in the Eurozone.
+I have also studied theoretical and empirical economics at the Paris School of Economics (M.A.), corporate finance and management at the Grenoble School of Management (M.Sc.), and computer science and quantitative finance at the EISTI Engineering School, University of Paris-Seine (M.Eng.).

 My research interests are in macroeconomics and monetary economics, as well as in financial economics and econometrics.

-Prior to joining the Bank of Israel, I taught at several universities and business schools.
+I taught at several universities and business schools.
 I have also worked at and consulted private companies worldwide on their development and governments on specific research questions.